-If total silence makes you uncomfortable, or if you can still hear distant distracting noises from outside, consider populating your home or office with more natural sounds.
+If total silence makes you uncomfortable or can still hear distant distracting noises from outside, consider populating your home or office with more natural sounds.
 A babbling brook or the wind shuffling through leaves calms most people down.
 You can play these sounds through your laptop or cell phone, or you can go one step further and buy a small fountain for your desk or counter.

 Small tasks like picking up litter or planting trees can not only improve the world around you; they can lift your mood.
-If you value caring for the planet, then knowing you're living your life in the most sustainable way possible can have a significant impact on your psychological wellness.
+If you value caring for the planet, then knowing you're living your life in the most sustainable ways possible can significantly impact not only the environment but also your emotional wellness.

-We want many things in life: that new TV, fancier furniture, or maybe a complete kitchen remodel.
-Try to make your big purchases investments in your happiness.
+Consider your happiness when making your next purchase.
 Think about what you're going to use that new item for.
-Buying a new grill, for example, may lead to more parties and get-togethers at your home.
-Maybe that new streaming subscription will be used for family movie nights.
+Buying a new grill, for example, may lead to more parties and get-togethers at your home, or maybe that new streaming subscription will be used for family movie nights.

 We're only as happy and healthy as our living environment.
 Take a moment to step back and think about your surroundings and whether you can get more out of them.
 True wellness comes to those who take charge of each aspect of their lives.

 (1) Saxbe, D. E; Repetti, R (January 2010) No place like home: home tours correlate with daily patterns of mood and cortisol